ibelem/onnxruntime-web-demo/README.md

 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
 npm install
 ```

-> The private and public keys are used for local https connection, WebNN and WebGPU can only run in secured contexts.
-This step is optional if running with http://localhost since it's considered a secure context and will behave like https.
+> The private and public keys are used for local https connection, WebNN can only run in secured contexts.
+This step is optional if running with <http://localhost> since it's considered a secure context and will behave like https.

 ### Run the website

-**WebNN Installation Guides**
+**WebNN installation guides**

 WebNN requires a compatible browser to run, and Windows* 11 v21H2 (DML 1.6.0) or higher.

-1. Download the latest [Microsoft Edge Canary](https://www.microsoft.com/edge/download/insider) or [Google Chrome Canary](https://google.com/chrome/canary) browser
+1. Download the latest [Microsoft Edge Canary](https://www.microsoft.com/edge/download/insider) browser
 2. To enable WebNN, in your browser address bar, enter `chrome://flags`, and then press `Enter`.
 An Experiments page opens
 3. In the Search flags box, enter `webnn`.
 Enables WebNN API appears
 4. In the drop-down menu, select `Enabled`